Pupil Premium at Desford Primary School

 A guide for parents to Pupil Premium can be accessed here.

-Currently (February 2017) we have 40 pupils who meet the eligibility criteria for Pupil Premium.
-This generates a Pupil Premium budget allocation of £47,200 for the academic year, all of which is allocated to Pupil Premium expenditure under three headings;
+Currently, (September 2017) we have 43 pupils who meet the eligibility criteria for Pupil Premium.
+This generates a Pupil Premium budget allocation allocated to Pupil Premium expenditure under three headings;

 - Targeted Support